-Combine puff pastry with chocolate and Oh! the pleasure of flaky warm chocolate croissants in the morning.
+Combine puff pastry with chocolate and Oh! the pleasure of flaky warm golden brown chocolate croissants in the morning.
 This recipe is incredibly simple and nobody will suspect you didn't spend hours creating these scrumptious light and airy puff pastry chocolate croissants.
 The secret to these chocolate croissants (pain au chocolate) is the store-bought puff pastry.

 This is not a purist recipe, it's one that will give you the perfect taste of buttery chocolate croissant without the time and effort of creating the laminated dough.
 You can keep these ingredients handy and treat yourself to a warm flaky french inspired croissant.
-This recipe works because it hits the mark with flavor and simplicity.
+This easy homemade pastry recipe works because it hits the mark with flavor and simplicity.

 For something easy from scratch you should try this simple cream puffs recipe.